 ★ ★ ★ ★ ★The entire staff were welcoming and made the visit quick and seamless.
 The office is clean and the staff even make a point in offering coffee or water while you wait.
 The doctor was very friendly and to the point.
 Highly recommend choosing this office.

+The diagnosis of management of h. pylori should be managed by a trained gastroenterologist.
 In general, individuals should be tested for h.pylori if they have or have had ulcers in the stomach or duodenum.
-H. Pylori symptoms can include ulcer disease, upper abdominal pain, bloating nausea and dark stools.
-There are however, many other causes of ulcers, particularly patients taking nonsteroidal antiinflammatory medications.
+H. Pylori symptoms can have many symptoms including ulcer disease, upper abdominal pain, bloating nausea.
+There are however, many other causes of ulcers, particularly patients taking nonsteroidal anti-inflammatory medications.
 Further, patients with these symptoms may need further testing in addition to evaluation for h. pylori.
 Sometimes patients with a family history of stomach cancer are tested for h. pylori as well.

 - blood tests

 - breath tests